ajrcarey/pdfium-render/README.md

 # Idiomatic Rust bindings for Pdfium

 `pdfium-render` provides an idiomatic high-level Rust interface to Pdfium, the C++ PDF library used by the Google Chromium project.
+With this library, you can render pages in PDF files to bitmaps, load, edit, and extract text and images from existing PDF files, and create new PDF files from scratch.

 ```
     use pdfium_render::prelude::*;